Akuli/jou/doc/types.md

 - Array to pointer: `T[N]` (where `T` is a type and `N` is an integer) casts to `T*` or `void*`.
     Note that `array_of_ints as int64*` is a compiler error.
 - Any pointer type casts to any other pointer type.
 This includes `void*` pointers.
 - Any number type casts to any other number type.
+This is described in more detail below.
 - Any integer type casts to any enum.
 - Any enum casts to any integer type.
 - `bool` casts to any integer type and produces zero or one.